SRCC LEAGUE TABLE 2023

-The rules for the SRCC League Table for 2022 are shown below, together with guidance notes.
-They are very similar to those that applied in 2020 and 2021 but a few changes – which will have very little effect in practice - have been made, as summarised below:
+The rules for the SRCC League Table for 2023 are shown below, together with guidance notes.
+They are very similar to the 2022 rules, with only two changes made, neither of which will make a significant difference to League Table operation:

 The key characteristics of the League Table are as follows:

 - it runs over a 12-month period coincident with the calendar year

 - entry is restricted to members of SRCC and is entirely voluntary